tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

 To compile the code, use the command: `gcc -g -Wall bmpFilter.c`.

-To compile with debugging information being sent to stdout, instead of the image bytes instead use the command: `gcc -g -Wall -DDEBUG bmpFilter.c`
+To compile with debugging information being sent to `stdout`, instead of the image bytes instead use the command: `gcc -g -Wall -DDEBUG bmpFilter.c`

 The `-DDEBUG` option defines the `DEBUG` symbol for the pre-processor.
 The preprocessor will include or exclude code depending on whether or not `DEBUG` is defined.
 You can see this in the code where there are code sections that begin with `#ifdef DEBUG` and end with `#endif`.
 Anything inside those two statements will only be included in the compiled code if `DEBUG` is defined.
 More details about these debugging options are given later in this write-up.